What’s in this article for you?

 One overlooked application launcher is your Siri.
-We only got 35 positions on the plus sized home-screen (and less on smaller phones), so it’s helping a lot when you get it ingrained to access your less frequently used applications.
+We only got 35 positions on the plus-sized home-screen (and less on smaller phones), so it’s helping a lot when you get it ingrained to access you are less frequently used applications.

 Keeping it all together: The Power of Sync